Dawud Salahuddin: Murder of Tabatabai

 Salahuddin first worked for the Islamic Republic of Iran in 1980, shortly after the Islamic Revolution as a security guard at an Iranian interest office in the Algerian Embassy in Washington D.C.
 He accepted an assignment from the Islamic government to assassinate Ali Akbar Tabatabai, a former member of the Shah's regime living in exile in Bethesda, Maryland.

 According to a 2002 article in The New Yorker magazine, Salahuddin first attempted to convince his Iranian employers to let him kill a more prominent American target, such as Henry Kissinger or Kermit Roosevelt Jr.—the grandson of President Theodore Roosevelt who orchestrated the 1953 plot to depose Iran's elected prime minister Mohammad Mosaddeq.
-But Ali Akbar Tabatabai, an Iranian exile, had been holding meetings of a counter-revolutionary group at his home in Bethesda, and the Islamic government wanted him eliminated.

 On July 22, 1980, Salahuddin showed up at Tabatabai's front door in Bethesda, Maryland, dressed as a mailman and driving a borrowed postal truck, telling Tabatabai's associate he had a special delivery package that required his signature.
 When Tabatabai appeared, Salahuddin shot him three times in the abdomen and fled.
 Tabatabai died 45 minutes later at a hospital.
-Salahuddin made his way to Iran by way of Montreal, Canada and Geneva, Switzerland.
+Salahuddin made his way to Iran by way of Montreal, Canada, and Geneva, Switzerland.

-Salahuddin denies receiving any direct payments from the Iranian government, aside from the $5,000 he received for killing Tabatabai.
+Salahuddin denies receiving any direct payments from the Iranian government besides the $5,000 he received for killing Tabatabai.
 In 1995, Salahuddin admitted to killing Tabatabai in an interview on ABC's 20/20 in Istanbul.
 In conversations with a reporter from The New Yorker magazine he denied the killing was "murderous", stating it was "an act of war...In Islamic religious terms, taking a life is sometimes sanctioned and even highly praised, and I thought that event was just such a time."
 This was allegedly the last known Iranian assassination plot on United States soil.

-Three other people were indicted in the United States in the Tabatabai murder for aiding and abetting, included Horace Anthony Butler (also known as Ahmed Rauf), William Caffee, and Lee Curtis Manning (also known as Ali Abdul-Mani).
+Three other people were indicted in the United States in the Tabatabai murder for aiding and abetting, including Horace Anthony Butler (also known as Ahmed Rauf), William Caffee, and Lee Curtis Manning (also known as Ali Abdul-Mani).